KiraResari/spielwiesn_spielothek/Protocol.md

   * Those are a bit more tricky, especially as far as caching and display is concerned, but I think I can do it
   * First step is adding a toggle-able button
     * I now managed to do that
+  * Next, caching the faved games between sessions
+    * I now managed to do that

 # TODO